San Sebastian Cheesecake

 5. Cool And Serve

-When you are satisfied with how your burnt Basque cheesecake looks, pull it out of the oven and let the cheesecake cool for about an hour, then refrigerate until firm.
+When it’s done baking, remove from the oven and let the cheesecake cool for about an hour, then refrigerate until firm.
 It will take at least 4 hours.

 You can serve it after cooling it or store it in your fridge to chill.
-To serve, carefully peel off the parchment paper and enjoy.
+To serve, remove the springformpan and carefully peel off the parchment paper.
+To cut and get clean slices, use a sharp knife.
+Dip it in hot water and wipe it clean and dry with a towel.
+Then, slice the cheesecake.
+Repeat the process when the slices are becoming a little messy.

 Storage Instructions

-The San Sebastian cheesecake contains eggs and dairy.
 It is best to store cheesecake in the fridge.
 Place it in an airtight container to prevent contamination and to keep it fresh.
-It will last for up to 3 days.
+It will last for up to 3 days covered well in the fridge.

-You can also freeze San Sebastian cheesecake.
-Before freezing the whole burnt cheesecake, make sure it is cool completely.
-Then, remove the baking paper, place it on a freezer-safe plate, and freeze for about 1 to 2 hours.
-Remove from the freezer. wrap it with plastic wrap and aluminum foil, and place it back in your freezer.
+You can also freeze any leftovers.
+Before freezing, make sure it is cool completely.
+Then, remove the parchment paper, place it on a freezer-safe plate, and freeze for about 1 to 2 hours.
+Remove from the freezer.
+Wrap it with plastic wrap and aluminum foil, and place it back in your freezer.
 For individual slices, wrap each one with plastic wrap and aluminum foil.
 Frozen cheesecake can last up to 3 months.

 To thaw frozen cheesecake, transfer it to your fridge and leave it there overnight.
 Let your cheesecake sit at room temperature for about 30 minutes before serving.